temporalio/proposals/dotnet/sdk-phase-2.md

   * The cancellation token in the options and the result of the task are enough to support all current activity features
   * `StartActivity` + `ActivityHandle` may be added in the future if we ever allow doing things to activities more than just cancelling and getting result
+* After discussion, we have decided to have `ActivityOptions` and `ChildWorkflowOptions` instead of `ActivityStartOptions` and `ChildWorkflowStartOptions`
+  * This means we will also be renaming `WorkflowStartOptions` to `WorkflowOptions` on the client side
 * Signal/query handlers
   * We could have made dynamic signal/query handler get/set a property but it's more consistent with non-dynamic to use methods